-ICLG.com © Published and reproduced with kind permission by Global Legal Group Ltd, London The Federal Court Practice Note, "Intellectual Property Practice Note (IP-1)", provides some examples of special steps which may be ordered to be undertaken in patent matters.
+The Federal Court Practice Note, "Intellectual Property Practice Note (IP-1)", provides some examples of special steps that may be ordered to be undertaken in patent matters.
 For example, the Court may order that the parties file an agreed technical primer to assist in explaining the technical background to the invention claimed in the patent in suit.